TencentARC/ArcNerf/docs/models.md

 The nerf++ model use same structure of one stage NeRF model to model the background in Multi-Sphere Image(MSI), and change input to `(x/r, y/r, z/r, 1/r)` for different radius.

+# Models
+Below are the models we support.
 ## Nerf
 Nerf model with single forward(NeRF), and hierarchical sampling(NeRFFull).

 It is combination of GeoNet and RadianceNet, with ray sampling, resample pdf, ray marching, etc.

+## Neus
+Neus model sdf as geo value and up-sample pts.

+It is combination of GeoNet and RadianceNet, with up sample, resample pdf, ray marching, etc.

+Since it gets sdf value instead of sigma, we do not support sigma mode for blending.
+(Actuall we can do, but `rgb blending` has better result)

+- init_var: use to init the inv_s param.
+By default `inv_s = -np.log(init_var)/speed_factor`, init as `0.05`
+- speed_factor: use to init the inv_s, and get scale by `exp(inv_s * speed_factor``.
+By default `10`.
+- anneal_end: num of epoch for slope blending.
+In infer model, the factor is `1`, else `min(epoch/anneal_end, 1)`